julzaza/wildwitchherbs/_posts/2025-12-04-solstice-dreaming-mugwort-wormwood.md

 ---

-## Make Your Own Winter Witch Bottle for Protection for the Solstice:
+## Make Your Own Winter Witch Bottle for Protection:

-Midwinter herbs carried a different weight: wormwood to keep spirits off the animals, St. John’s Wort to hold the memory of the summer sun, juniper to guard the thresholds.
+Wormwood kept the spirits off the animals, St. John’s Wort held the memory of the summer sun, juniper guarded the thresholds.

 These same herbs were layered into the Winter Witch Bottle, a solstice charm crafted when the nights were longest and the world felt thinnest.

 Explore the full traditional recipe:
 **[The Witch’s Winter Bottle: Solstice Protection Magic](//witchy-winter-solstice-bottle/)**.